mdbootstrap/adminlte-laravel/README.md

 #AdminLTE template Laravel 5 package
-A Laravel package that switch default Laravel scaffolding / boilerplate to AdminLTE template with Bootstrap 3.0
+A Laravel 5 package that switch default Laravel scaffolding / boilerplate to AdminLTE template with Bootstrap 3.0 and Pratt Landing Page

 If you are looking for the Laravel 4 version, use 0.1.5 version/tag and see [OLD-README.md](OLD-README.md)